hari27k/hotel-booking-analysis/README.md

 `analysis.xlsx`

----

-## 📈 Power BI Dashboard
+## Power BI Dashboard

-The final results are presented using an interactive Power BI dashboard.

-The dashboard focuses on:

-- Total bookings
+The Power BI dashboard presents the main findings in an interactive format.

+It includes:

-- Successful bookings
+- Booking KPIs
-- Cancellation rate
+- Cancellation analysis
-- Average ADR
-- Average stay duration
 - Monthly booking trends
 - Hotel comparison
 - Customer type analysis
-- Country-wise bookings
+- Country-wise booking analysis
-- Lead-time cancellation patterns
+- ADR analysis

-Power BI file:
+Dashboard file:

 `dashboard.pbix`

----

-## 🔎 Key Results
+## Key Findings

 The cleaned dataset contains 87,389 hotel bookings.

-The analysis highlights several important patterns:
+Some of the main observations are:

 - City Hotel has the larger share of bookings
-- Cancellation behaviour differs between hotel types
+- Cancellation levels vary between hotel types
 - August has a high booking volume
 - Transient customers have the highest average ADR
-- Lead time can be examined as an indicator of cancellation risk
+- Lead time can be useful when studying cancellation behaviour

----

-## 🛠️ Technologies Used
+## Technologies Used

 - Python
 - Pandas